GIScience/gis-training-resource-center/_sources/content/Modul_4/en_qgis_map_design_2.md

 width: 750px
 name: Add text to the print layout
 ---
-Adding text to the print layout
+Adding text to the print layout (Source: CartONG).
 ```

 :::{dropdown} Video: Adding a textbox